AmazeeLabs/file_mime_type_checker/README.txt

 as these are set by the admin within the content type's field settings.

-This module performs a server side validation for the extension of an uploaded file of any content type's file field.
-User can validate the file field accrording to the condition (Enable Mime Type Check in file or image field).
+This module performs a server side validation for the extension of an uploaded file of any content type's file field as well as Image Field.
+User can validate the file field & image field accrording to the condition (Enable Mime Type Check in file or image field).

 CONFIGURATION
 -------------